alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 The Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
 TODO: ass ndi and srt transport when their specification is available.
 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

-The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184.
+The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184 in the [Declarative Session Description](https://datatracker.ietf.org/doc/html/rfc6184#section-8.2.3) mode of operation.
+The SDP Offer/Answer Model described in RFC 6184 is not supported.
+The "fmtp" source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.